sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 ```

 _MyClass_ inherit the _bar()_ but has to implement the abstract _foo()_.
-Because _foo()_ should be a callable from every child of the abstract class but the implementation is up to the child.
+Because _foo()_ should be a callable from every child of the abstract class, but the implementation is up to the child.

 #### Interfaces

-There's no constructors in an Interface, there's only abstract methods and variables.
+There are no constructors in an Interface, there's only abstract methods and variables.
 The interface is set thanks to the `implements` keyword at the definition of the class.
-If you wish to store instanced variables however it is best practice to use an Enum instead.
+If you wish to store instanced variables however it is best practice using an Enum instead.

-For example you could have an interface like this one:
+For example, you could have an interface like this one:

 ```java
 public interface MyInterface {